chrysts/dsn_fewshot/README.md

 - PyTorch 1.0 or above
 - Python 3.6

 There are two backbones separated in different folders.
 - Conv-4, there are two datasets using this backbone: mini-ImageNet and OpenMIC.
-- ResNet-12, there are three datasets using this backbone: mini-ImageNet, tiered-ImageNet, and Cifar-FS. we use the code provided from https://github.com/kjunelee/MetaOptNet
+- ResNet-12, there are three datasets using this backbone: mini-ImageNet, tiered-ImageNet, and Cifar-FS.
+We use the code provided from https://github.com/kjunelee/MetaOptNet

 Run mini-ImageNet: